Process Officer (Part Time)

 You must be educated to A-Level standard or equivalent, ideally with a particular focus in law and procedures.
 You will have recent experience in decision making and file management with the ability to assimilate information, together with proven customer service skills to enable good communication at all levels.
 Proven ability to prioritise, organise and manage your time effectively is essential together the ability to work unsupervised and as part of a team.

-The hours per week are 24.5 hours to be worked:-
+The hours are part time, 24.5 hours per week to be worked:-

 As part of the Thames Valley Police family you will enjoy a fantastic range of benefits including 22-30 days annual leave per annum pro-rata for part time (plus Bank Holidays), flexible working conditions, a wide range of lifestyle discounts, career development opportunities and have the option to join a local government pension scheme.
 To view a full list of our benefits, please click the below link.

 If you have any queries please contact People Services Recruitment Department at RecruitmentPoliceStaff@thamesvalley.pnn.police.uk quoting reference 17853.
 Please note that we are working from home and will endeavour to respond to your query as quickly as possible.

 Please use Google Chrome when completing your application, wherever possible, as this will enhance performance.

 The closing date for enquiries and receipt of completed applications is Sunday 16th May 2021.

 Police Officers and Police Staff have access to a fantastic range of benefits, dependant on role, location and length of service.
 To view a full list of our benefits please click here

 All posts require a level of Police Vetting as per the National Vetting Code of Practice.
 The residency requirement is necessary to enable all applicants to be checked in an equitable manner.
 Thames Valley Police will allow applicants to apply who do not necessarily reach the criteria as long as they have proven UK residency and supporting evidence where necessary.
 Applications will be considered on a case by case basis.